zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

     Before starting to do anything, be sure you read and understand this whole page content.

-    Also, remember to do at least a complete backup of your current database that you pick out of server on which SeAT is currently running, together with the `.env` file.
+    Also, remember to do at least a complete backup of your current database that you copy out of server on which SeAT is currently running, together with the `.env` file.
 Both of them are the only things required to rebuilt your instance in case of failure.